Stay on top of the features and best practices you can use to design and build great dashboards with Geckoboard.

 Grouping can take a number of forms, be that by time period, specific data type (i.e. sales figures) or even the visualization used.

-Use the Text widget to add simple, clear headings to groups of widgets, or your dashboard as a whole.
+If you're using our old dashboard layout, you can use the Text widget to add simple, clear headings to groups of widgets, or your dashboard as a whole.
 When creating these text widget titles, try to come up with catch-all titles that reduce the need to add detailed individual widget titles.

 Show progress towards your goals